SHEMA YISRAEL PRESENTS OUR COMMUNITY HIGH HOLIDAYS WORSHIP SERVICES FOR 2017/5778

 You Must Have A Reservation To Attend

-All services conducted by
+All services are conducted within the Reform tradition of Judaism by

 Bob Bahr, Cantor Herb Cole, Eugen Schoenfeld

 These beautiful, egalitarian, progressive worship services for the Jewish High Holidays are presented at

 Norcross, Georgia 30092.